TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 </br>

 #### How would the custom caching workflow look like?
-So, we could have a lambda that pre-fetches the metasata through triggered queries to the catalog, And subsequently store it in either a Redis /Memcached cluster.
+So, we could have a lambda that pre-fetches the metadata through triggered queries to the catalog, And subsequently store it in either a Redis /Memcached cluster.
 --> Retrieving Data from an in-momory cache is faster than hitting the catalog for retrieving the specifics around metadata

 5 -  **Another option, we've got is setting up some query result caching in Athena**.
 This will ensure the most frequent query results have been cached.
 Reducing excution times of queries 👍